 EVP is a staple for most paranormal investigators.
 It stands for Electronic Voice Phenomenon.
 The concept is quite simple.
 A recording device is thought to pick up voices of what people perceive as 'spirits' that they did not hear with their own ears.
 The human ear can hear between 20-20000 Hz.
 A lot of recording devices record outside this range.
 Some going as low as 7hz and as high as 50000hz and maybe even a wider spectrum.
-It is thought that this is one of the reasons as to why the devices pick up voices that our ears cannot hear.
+It is thought that this is one of the reasons why the devices pick up voices that our ears cannot hear.
 There have been many figures associated with EVP throughout the years with people somehow thinking that Thomas Edison created the concept with rumours of his spirit telephone.
 One of the first 'pioneers' of EVP research was Fredrich Jürgenson who stumbled onto it by accident.

 Jürgenson was an archeologist, philosopher, linguist, and painter.
 One of his hobbies was recording the sounds of birds.
 It was during one of his recording sessions, that he stumbled upon what he believes was an EVP.

 On Friday, the 12th of June 1959, we drove out into the country in the early afternoon, and I had taken my tape recorder with me for the first time with the purpose of recording different birdsongs.
 The secluded location of our property in the country, the big garden, somewhat gone to seed, the closely bordering forest and the lake with